awsdocs/incident-manager-user-guide/doc_source/getting-started.md

 1. To set up encryption for your replication set, do one of the following:
 **Note**
 All Incident Manager resources are encrypted\.
-To learn more about how your data is encrypted, see [Data Protection in Incident Manager](data-protection.md)\.
+To learn more about how your data is encrypted, see [Data protection in Incident Manager](data-protection.md)\.
 For more information about your Incident Manager replication set, see [Using the Incident Manager replication set](disaster-recovery-resiliency.md#replication)\.
    + To use an AWS owned key, choose **Use AWS owned key**\.
    + To use your own AWS KMS key, choose **Choose an existing AWS KMS key**\.
 For each Region you selected in step 3, choose an AWS KMS key, or enter an AWS KMS Amazon Resource Name \(ARN\)\.
 **Tip**